Tianshuo-Xu/tdw_physics/README.md

 See the `controllers/` directory for controllers that use `tdw_physics` as well as [documentation](controllers/README.md).
 See below for the output .hdf5 file structure.

+Controllers specific to generating human benchmark stimuli ("Will the [COLOR] target object hit the [COLOR] area?") are found in `tdw_physics/target_controllers/`.
+See `tdw_physics/target_controllers/README.md` for further details on using these controllers to make task stimuli and training data, as well as designing your own physics scenarios by subclassing off of these controllers.

 ## Changelog

 See [changelog](changelog.md).